Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/trace/kprobes.rst

 ===================

-When configuring the kernel using make menuconfig/xconfig/oldconfig, ensure that CONFIG_KPROBES is set to "y".
-Under "General setup", look for "Kprobes".
+When configuring the kernel using make menuconfig/xconfig/oldconfig, ensure that CONFIG_KPROBES is set to "y", look for "Kprobes" under "General architecture-dependent options".

 So that you can load and unload Kprobes-based instrumentation modules, make sure "Loadable module support" (CONFIG_MODULES) and "Module